 - Municipal securities sales principals are associated with securities firms and perform supervisory activities with respect to municipal securities that are limited to sales to and purchases from customers of municipal securities.

 Each class of associated persons has certain responsibilities and must satisfy qualification requirements as outlined in MSRB Rule G-3.
 Read more about the categories of registered persons and the supervisory obligations of registered principals in MSRB Notice 2011-62.

-The MSRB provides study outlines and a guide for its municipal securities qualification examinations.
+The MSRB provides study outlines for its municipal securities qualification examinations.